beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 #### onError

 The `onError` method is called whenever the component fails to perform internal actions.
-These action can also be related to code executed inside any lifecycle methods, render, state or style update.
+These actions can also be related to code executed inside any lifecycle methods, render, state or style update.

 ```javascript
 class MyButton extends WebComponent {